Assessment overview (migrate to Azure VMs)

 If you're assessing servers by using a CSV file, you don't need an appliance.
 Instead, do the following steps:

-- Set up Azure to work with Server Assessment.
+- Set up Azure to work with Azure Migrate

-- For your first assessment, create an Azure project and add the Server Assessment tool to it.
+- For your first assessment, create an Azure project and add the Discovery and assessment tool to it.

 - Download a CSV template and add server data to it.